Baledogle Airfield: Capture by AMISOM and U.S. forces buildup (2012–present)

-In October 2012, AMISOM forces would capture Baledogle Airfield from Al-Shabaab.
-The Uganda People’s Defence Force (UPDF) AMISOM contingent would be tasked with holding the Baledogle sector.
+In October 2012, AMISOM forces captured Baledogle Airfield from Al-Shabaab.
+The Uganda People's Defence Force (UPDF) AMISOM contingent was tasked with holding the Baledogle sector.

 Following the capture of the base by AMISOM in 2012, U.S. forces in Somalia began operating from the airbase.
 Starting 2014, the Somali commando Danab Brigade was trained by the U.S. military and headquartered at Baledogle.
 JSOC was also reported to have started operating at the base sometime around 2016.
 The airfield is also host to a regular contingent of US Marines and a Special Forces team.
 In 2018 the U.S. Department of Defense gave out an over $12 million contract for emergency runway repairs at the base.
 According to the Air Force Times, new runway repairs appeared to be aimed at stepping up the capabilities of the airfield and possibly expanding the US military footprint in Somalia.
 Infrastructure at the airbase was expanded with 800 units constructed to accommodate American troops.
 The buildup coincided with an escalation by US forces in their fight against Al-Shabaab.

 September 2019 Al-Shabaab attack

 Later referred to as "...the most formidable publicly known attacks on U.S forces in Somalia in 30 years", on 30 September 2019 Al-Shabaab militants attacked the base with car bombs and infantry.
+Troop "C", 1st Squadron, 102nd Cavalry Regiment, part of the New Jersey Army National Guard's Task Force Warrior, repelled a coordinated assault by al-Shabaab fighters.
 According to U.S. military officials, the militants had been repulsed without breaching the perimeter fence, and no casualties had been taken.'
 Despite the successful defence, it was noted that the attack showed Al-Shabaab maintained a good intelligence network and possessed the capability to carry out complex operations.